 At In2scienceUK we aim to tackle the issue of limited diversity and inequality that exists within the STEM sector today.
 The demographics of our 2020 Virtual Summer Programme indicate that we are supporting those most in need of opportunities and helping them to progress to exciting STEM careers.
-We are therefore very excited that with support from the Royal Commission for the Exhibition of 1851, we are launching the In2scienceUK alumni programme to bridge the gap between higher education and employment.
+We are therefore very excited that with support from the Royal Commission for the Exhibition of 1851, we are launching the In2scienceUK Alumni Community programme to bridge the gap between higher education and employment.

-In2scienceUK’s Alumni Programme
+In2scienceUK’s Alumni Community Programme

 This programme aims to support our alumni in the following ways to empower them to make informed decisions about their future.

 Let’s delve into a few of the key reasons why we will continue to provide support to our young people throughout their careers in STEM.